Clients

 canonicalNaming

-Defaults to true for canonical (sorted) property lists on object names; if set to "false" then they are turned in their unsorted format.
+Defaults to false for initiali property lists on object names; if set to "true" then canonical (sorted) order of properties will be used.

 includeRequest